mousrij/devops-bootcamp-12-terraform/Notes.md

 ### VPC
 We configured the VPC to be used for EKS with the Cloudformation template.
 Cloudformation is a provisioning alternative for Terraform but specific to AWS.
 We cannot use the Cloudformation template in Terraform but we can use an existing Terraform module provisioning a VPC suitable for use with EKS.

-Open the browser and navigate to [Terraform AWS modules (VPC)](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest?tab=resources) and copy the configuration snippet in the "Provision Instructions" box and copy it into a file called `vpc.tf` in the `terraform` folder:
+Open the browser, navigate to [Terraform AWS modules (VPC)](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest?tab=resources), copy the configuration snippet in the "Provision Instructions" box and paste it into a file called `vpc.tf` in the `terraform` folder:

 _terraform/vpc.tf_
 ```conf